 - Who can be held accountable for whose outputs?

-- How does this vagueness about “who is held accountable for your outputs” lead to confusion and frustration of everyone?
+- How does this vagueness about “who is held accountable for your outputs” lead to confusion and frustration for everyone?

 People have comfort stating who they report “to” and who they are accountable “to” – I report to my direct manager, and I’m accountable to her for completing these forms on time.”